 Using the iHA-Etv2 ES cell line, we engineered a mouse that inducibly overexpresses ETV2.
 We isolated embryonic fibroblasts from this mouse line and demonstrated that these cell populations uniformly expressed fibroblast markers (Thy1.2, CD44 and CD29) and lacked HE expression by FACS (in the absence of Dox) (Supplementary Figure 1a).
 Using western blot analysis, we further demonstrated that ETV2 was robustly expressed within 3 hrs post-Dox treatment (Supplementary Figure 1b).
 ETV2 overexpression resulted in more than a 50-fold increase in cells expressing FLK1/TIE2 by FACS (Supplementary Figure 1c - 1f).
-At day 7 post Etv2 induction, we found Ac-LDL uptake, positive sprouting assays and an induction of ETV2 downstream endothelial target expression (Supplementary Figure 1g - 1m).
+At day 7 post-Etv2 induction, we found Ac-LDL uptake, positive sprouting assays and an induction of ETV2 downstream endothelial target expression (Supplementary Figure 1g - 1m).

-To further investigate the molecular dynamics of Etv2 inducible reprogramming, we captured and sequenced 3,539, 2,936 and 7,202 high quality single cells from 24 hours, 48 hours and 7 days post induction of Etv2 in mouse embryonic fibroblasts (MEFs).
+To further investigate the molecular dynamics of Etv2 inducible reprogramming, we captured and sequenced 3,539, 2,936 and 7,202 high quality single cells from 24 hours, 48 hours and 7 days post-induction of Etv2 in mouse embryonic fibroblasts (MEFs).
 We also performed the scRNA-seq of 948 undifferentiated MEF cells as well as 827 sorted Flk1+ cells from day 7 reprogrammed cells.
 The dimension reduction analysis by scVI8, followed by uniform manifold approximation and projection (UMAP) and k-means clustering identified seven distinct cell clusters (Figure 1a, and Figure 1c-1d).
-We noted that during the first 48 hours of reprogramming, even though Etv2 was significantly up-regulated as early as 24 hours, endothelial markers such as Kdr, Lmo2, Emcn, Cdh5 and Sox18 were significantly activated only in subpopulation of cells (cluster 1 for MEF and day 1 cells and cluster 2 for day 2 cells) (Figure 1d, Supplementary Figure 2a and 2b).
+We noted that during the first 48 hours of reprogramming, even though Etv2 was significantly up-regulated as early as 24 hours, endothelial markers such as Kdr, Lmo2, Emcn, Cdh5 and Sox18 were significantly activated only in a subpopulation of cells (cluster 1 for MEFs and day 1 cells and cluster 2 for day 2 cells) (Figure 1d, Supplementary Figure 2a and 2b).
 The pathway analysis suggested that the cell cycle process and chromatin organization related genes were significantly up-regulated in cluster 1 MEF cells, and may be required for the initiation of Etv2 induced reprogramming process (Supplementary Figure 2c).
-At day 7 of reprogramming, the FACS showed that 17% cells were Flk1+ cells (Supplementary Figure 1c and 1d).
+At day 7 of reprogramming, the FACS analysis showed that 17% of the cells were Flk1+ cells (Supplementary Figure 1c and 1d).
 The scRNA-seq showed that the Flk1+ cells at day 7 formed a unique cell population (cluster 7).
 The endothelial marker genes such as Lmo2 and Emcn were robustly expressed in the cluster 7 cells, while the fibroblast markers such as Cd44 and Fosl1 were down-regulated (Figure 1f).
 The pathway analysis confirmed that genes with functions related to vasculature development and blood vessel development were more abundantly expressed in cluster 7 compared with the remaining clusters (Figure 1g).
 In summary, the scRNA-seq analysis suggested that inducing Etv2 in MEFs activated the downstream endothelial marker genes and promoted the development of endothelial lineages.

 The embryoid body (EB) formation from ES cells has been broadly used for studying the role of Etv2 in endothelial development9.
-To investigate the molecular programs that are commonly or differentially responsive to the Etv2 induction in EBs and MEFs, we induced Etv2 at day 2.5 developing EBs and performed bulk RNA-seq of Flk1+ cells at 3 hours post induction (Figure 1b and Supplementary Figure 3).
+To investigate the molecular programs that are commonly or differentially responsive to the Etv2 induction in EBs and MEFs, we induced Etv2 at day 2.5 developing EBs and performed bulk RNA-seq of Flk1+ cells at 3 hours post-induction (Figure 1b and Supplementary Figure 3).
 Compared with the gene expression profiles in D2.5 EBs without induction, we identified 2,324 and 2,328 genes that were up- and down-regulated, respectively.
 Among them, 554 and 1,507 genes were up- and down-regulated in both EBs and MEFs (Supplementary Figure 4a and 4b).
 As expected, the commonly up-regulated genes were closely related to vasculature development, including endothelial markers Myct1 and Sox18, while the commonly down-regulated genes were significantly associated with the translation and RNA processing (Supplementary Figure 4c - 4f).